alitet01/etc/README.md

 * Time entries without start & stop time (duration only) do not copied.

 * Configuration file has options to set include and exclude lists for Clients, Projects, Tasks to be copied.
-Include list working like white list and limit copied object names.
+Include list working like white list and limit object names to copy.
 Exclude list work as black list.
 Exclude list has more priority so if object name is in both include and exclude lists it will not be copied.